-Last Updated on by Catherine Tobsing
+Last Updated on by Mitch Rezman

 A simplified and more practical technique will be described here utilizing many of the same materials.
-More invasive technique has also been described utilizing a pin placed through the frontal bone and rubber bands to pull the beak into alignment.
+A more invasive technique has also been described utilizing a pin placed through the frontal bone and rubber bands to pull the beak into alignment.
 4

-Developmental abnormalities of the beak are frequently seen in hand fed psittacines.
+Developmental abnormalities of the beak are frequently seen in hand-fed psittacines.
 They may result from improper handling or feeding techniques and malnutrition may increase the incidence.
 5,6 Their occurrence however often cannot always be explained.

-Laterial Deviations of the Maxillary Beak
+Lateral Deviations of the Maxillary Beak

 Lateral deviations of the maxillary beak may on occasion be present at the time of hatching but more frequently become apparent at 2-4 weeks of age.
 If detected early they can usually be corrected by physical therapy in which finger pressure is used to push the beak back into a normal position.
-Self correction may occur.
+Self-correction may occur.

 Very young chicks should be monitored closely for signs of development of lateral deviations.
 A number of factors may be contributory.
 The occlusal surface of the mandible may be uneven.
-A frenulum like thickening of keratin is often present in chicks and is often off center.
+A frenulum-like thickening of keratin is often present in chicks and is often off-center.
 This area of thicker keratin will wear more slowly and cause a high point which can contribute to pushing the soft beak to one side.

 Correction of beak malformations by physical therapy

 Physical manipulation should always be the first option and can be successful up until the time that the beak becomes so calcified that it is not movable by finger pressure.
-Prior to beak therapy the beak must be trimmed with a grinding wheel (Dremel, Racine, WI) so that the occlusal surfaces of both the maxillary and mandibular beaks are normal.
+Prior to beak therapy, the beak must be trimmed with a grinding wheel (Dremel, Racine, WI) so that the occlusal surfaces of both the maxillary and mandibular beaks are normal.
 Repeated trimming may be necessary.
 In very small chicks the occlusal surface of the mandible is trimmed with cuticle nippers.
-For physical therapy in very young chicks, the beak is manipulated with the thumb and fore finger bending the tip of the maxilla toward the center and over correcting slightly.
+For physical therapy in very young chicks, the beak is manipulated with the thumb and forefinger bending the tip of the maxilla toward the center and over-correcting slightly.
 To be effective the therapy will be somewhat painful to the chicks.
 Soothing the chick following therapy will prevent fear of approach.
 If possible the chick should also be fed after therapy.
 Therapy can be once daily or more often if needed.

 Mild cases may be resolved by grinding.
 A conical, wood grinding tip is used.
 The occlusal surface of both the maxillary and mandibular beak is ground.
-If the beak can be closed with the tip of the grinding wheel between the surfaces can both be ground into a shape which will allow the beak to close properly after trimming.
+If the beak can be closed with the tip of the grinding wheel between the surfaces can both be ground into a shape that will allow the beak to close properly after trimming.
 If bleeding occurs grinding should be discontinued.
 The beak can be ground weekly as needed to correct mild cases.

 Correction of beak deformities by acrylic device